aditya-manit/axelar-services-dashboard/README.md

 We figured that Axelar is not just any other cosmos blockchain where you just have to monitor your node for uptime and miss block counter.
 #### Axelar has many other services that requires monitoring too, so here are some cool grafana dashboard that will help you monitor Axelar Services Better

-All of these dashboard are well color coded
+All of these dashboard are well color coded:

-Green -> All Good
+Green 🟩: All Good

-Red -> Bad
+Red 🟥: Bad

 ## External Chain Registration